 As you can see, if you abuse the credit you are offered, it will come back to hurt you.
 But as long as you pay your bills, things like short account histories, weak credit variety, and frequent inquiries really are not an issue when managed properly because they make up relatively small portions of your credit score.

 You can get a copy of your credit report from each bureau once a year for free by visiting www.annualcreditreport.com thanks to government regulation.
 This includes the information in the report, not the numerical credit score itself, but sometimes you can get the score for a small additional fee.
 Some credit cards also include a free credit score as a benefit.
 Note: www.freecreditreport.com is a different program by Experian that does not provide a free report unless you subscribe to a credit-monitoring service.

 You can also use free services that pull information from the major bureaus and estimate your actual credit score.
 These aren’t actual credit scores, but I find them useful approximations.
 Credit Karma uses information from TransUnion, and Credit Sesame uses information from Experian.
 These sites will try to pitch some financial products in exchange for their help, but you don’t have to buy anything or provide your credit card number.

 Interested in applying for a new travel rewards credit card?
-Check out over a dozen credit cards that represent the best of the best, with generous sign-up bonuses for your favorite airlines and hotels.
-You can also review and apply some great rewards cards using the CardMatch link below:
+Check out dozens of credit cards that represent the best of the best, with generous sign-up bonuses for your favorite airlines and hotels.
+Click on the banner below, and then select “Travel and Rewards” from the top menu.

 Disclaimer: I am not a financial advisor.
 You should always complete your own due diligence and consult a qualified advisor before making financial decisions.